 Reporter, The Baltimore Sun, Baltimore/Annapolis, MD, 2013-present

-• State House reporter, 2018-present: Part of a two-reporter team responsible for covering the governor, Maryland General Assembly, state agencies and elections.
-Routinely contribute photos and videos to accompany stories and appear on local radio, TV and podcasts to discuss state politics.
+• State House reporter, 2018-present: Responsible for covering the governor, Maryland General Assembly, state agencies and elections.
+Routinely contribute photos and videos to accompany stories and appear on local radio, TV and podcasts.

 • Baltimore County reporter, 2014-2018: Covered the county executive and county council in the largest jurisdiction in the Baltimore region.

 • Anne Arundel County reporter, 2013-2014: Covered politics in Anne Arundel County and the City of Annapolis.

 Wrote news, feature and profile stories for afternoon daily newspaper and website.
 Shot photos and videos for stories.
 Contributed to coverage of state politics.

 • Environment Reporter, 2005-2013: Provided extensive coverage of Chesapeake Bay restoration effort, edited biweekly environmental section, covered environmental legislation at state General Assembly.

 • General Assignment Reporter, 2003-2005: Covered a variety of stories from zoning disputes to police news.

 Wrote news, feature and profile stories as a general assignment reporter for semiweekly community newspaper.
 Coverage included environment, development, state prisons and police/fire.

 • On-Camera Work: Complete “stand up” narration for videos accompanying news stories.
 Co-hosted weekly Facebook Live chat during the Maryland General Assembly session.